manuelinfosec/api.magna-eth/README.md

 - Run `yarn build` to generated all JavaScript files from the TypeScript sources.
 - the builded app located in `dist`.

+## Assumptions
+- There will always be active nodes from Ethereum Node List